paol-imi/use-mutable-source/docs/src/examples/gsap.md

   const isActive = useSnapshot(
     // Derives the snapshot.
 If the Animation has not yet been created,
-    // we can rely on "autoplay" to determine if the animation is playing.
+    // we can rely on "autoplay" to determine if it will be active when the
+    // component will mount.
     (tween) => (tween ? tween.isActive() : autoplay),
     // Handles the subscription.
     (tween, onChange) => {